kanisterio/kanister/CODE_REVIEW.md

 - If PR changes documented behaviour, there should be update to `/docs` or inline comments
     - Reviewer should request changes from contributor to update docs
 - If PR introduces breaking changes, fixes a bug or adds a new feature, there should be a [release note](#release-notes)
+    - Reviewer may request changes from the contributor to add a release note
-    - Reviewer may add a release note by themself
+    - Reviewer may add a release note by themself in order to unblock the merge process

 ## Requesting changes